 The 2019-20 Australian bushfire season, arguably the most devastating in Australian history, started with a series of uncontrolled fires in June 2019.
-Given the prolonged drought affecting New South Wales and much of Queensland, the blazes proved difficult to control.
+Given the prolonged drought affecting NSW and much of Queensland at the time, the blazes proved difficult to control.
 Many burned well into February 2020.
 Record high temperatures and strong winds were all that were needed to create catastrophic fire conditions.

-By the time the fire crisis peaked, an estimated 18.6 million hectares (186 000 square kilometres) had been burned, over 5900 buildings (including 2779 homes) had been destroyed, and at least 33 people had been killed.
-The extent of habitat destruction was alarming An estimated one billion animals were killed, and some endangered species were driven to the brink of extinction.
-These bushfires emitted 400 megatonnes of carbon dioxide into the atmosphere, as much as Australia's
+By the time the fire crisis peaked, an estimated 18.6 million hectares (186 000 square kilometres) had been burnt, over 5900 buildings (including 2779 homes) had been destroyed, and at least 33 people had been killed.
+The extent of habitat destruction was alarming.
+An estimated 1 billion animals were killed, and some endangered species were driven to the brink of extinction.
+These bushfires emitted 400 megatonnes of carbon dioxide into the atmosphere, as much as Australia's average annual carbon dioxide emissions, in three months.
+These contributed to global warming, which heightens the likelihood of recurring megafires that will release yet more emissions.
+Scientists call this a climate feedback loop.